International Study Center

 Your courses will consist of high-quality interactive sessions that include live and recorded video and voice sessions.
 Some of our courses will be live while some courses can be completed on your own time.
 Some examples of interactive sessions you may participate in during your course may include:

-Before you begin your courses, Baylor staff will need to connect with you directly for online language placement testing.
+Before you begin your courses, Baylor staff will need to connect with you directly for language placement testing.

 Once your classes start, your instructor will assign a variety of individual or group assignments and projects.
 Once complete, you will submit these to be marked by the instructor or shared with the group through Canvas.
 You will also take part in quizzes, midterms and final exams through Canvas.

 Canvas houses course outlines, materials, discussion forums, recorded sessions, collaboration tools, and more as the learning management system that Baylor University uses for all classes, and it does not require a VPN.
+Exams and quizzes often require Respondus Lockdown Browser.

 The course material can be accessed at your convenience.
 There will be interactive class activities and recorded sessions that will be available for you to access.
 You will be informed of any required live interactive sessions well in advance so that you can plan ahead.
 Recorded sessions can be accessed at any time based on your own schedule.